 Bevacizumab is a humanized monoclonal antibody against vascular endothelial growth factor A (VEGF-A) and is used for the treatment of the below conditions.
-It is typically used in combination with other chemotherapy agents.
+Its use is typically in combination with other chemotherapy agents.

 Bevacizumab is a recombinant humanized monoclonal antibody that binds to all known vascular endothelial growth factor A (VEGF-A) isoforms.
 It blocks the interaction between VEGF-A and the VEGF receptors (VEGFR), primarily VEGFR-1 (fit-1) and VEGFR-2 (KDRflk-1), on the surface of endothelial cells.
 It is 93% human and 7% murine in the protein sequence.
 The binding of VEGF-A to VEGFR-1 and VEGFR-2 leads to endothelial cell proliferation and the activation of survival pathways as well as the formation of new blood vessels and angiogenesis.
 The administration of bevacizumab, therefore, inhibits microvascular growth and angiogenesis and is used for this purpose in the setting of cancer treatment to inhibit malignant cell growth and blood vessel formation.

-Bevacizumab is administered as an intravenous (IV) infusion.
+Bevacizumab administration is via intravenous (IV) infusion.
 It should not be given as an IV bolus or mixed with dextrose.
-The first infusion should be administered over a 90-minute period and subsequent infusions over 60 minutes if the first infusion is well tolerated.
-Additional infusions can be given over a 30-minute period if the 60-minute infusion is well tolerated.
+The first infusion should be over 90 minutes and subsequent infusions over 60 minutes if the first infusion is well tolerated.
+Additional infusions can be given over 30 minutes if the patient tolerates the 60-minute infusion well.
 Bevacizumab is also given off-label as an intravitreal injection for certain ophthalmic conditions.
 It has an elimination half-life of approximately 20 days in adults (range 11 to 50 days) and 12 days in pediatric patients (range 4 to 15 days) for IV infusions.
 It has an elimination half-life of 5 to 10 days when given as an intravitreal injection.
 Bevacizumab comes in 100 mg and 400 mg solutions in 4 mL and 16 mL, respectively.

 Hypertension (19% to 42%), venous thromboembolism (secondary: 21%; with oral anticoagulants), peripheral edema (15%), hypotension (7% to 15%), venous thromboembolism (8% to 14%)